bhuman/CompiledNN/README.md

 make install
 ```

-Another way to integrate CompiledNN is add it (and its dependency [AsmJit](https://github.com/asmjit/asmjit)) as source files to your project.
+Another way to integrate CompiledNN is to add it (and its dependency [AsmJit](https://github.com/asmjit/asmjit)) as source files to your project.

 ## Supported layers